lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 kdf field of KEMRecipientInfo, and the provided key length MUST be used in the kekLength of KEMRecipientInfo.

-> dem is an AlgorithmIdentifier; the algorithm field MUST be present, and it identifies the key-encryption algorithm; parameters are optional.
+> dem is an AlgorithmIdentifier.
+The algorithm field MUST be present, and it identifies the key-encryption algorithm.
+The parameters are optional.
 If the GenericHybridParameters are present, then the provided dem value MUST be used in the wrap field of KEMRecipientInfo.